When to Think and When to Look: Uncertainty-Guided Lookback: Improvement

 We use the two contrast axes jointly but for different purposes. $\Delta_{\text{presence}}(s)$ acts as a probe for visually uncertain steps: positions with large $|\Delta_{\text{presence}}(s)|$ but small $|\Delta_{\text{content}}(s)|$ behave like generic “there is an image here’’ reactions—highly sensitive to visual tokens but not to specific content.
 By aggregating such steps across traces, we mine local $n$-grams whose usage consistently coincides with this regime and augment them with reflection-style uncertainty markers (e.g., “hmm”, “wait”) from prior work~\cite{fu2025deepconf,sun2025refrain}, yielding a compact lexical pause-phrase vocabulary that can be matched online without recomputing perplexities.

 In contrast, $\Delta_{\text{content}}(s)$ highlights strongly image-dependent reasoning: as Fig.~\ref{fig:ppl} shows, the content contrast is more negative for correctly answered examples than for wrong ones across most of the trajectory and model sizes, indicating that successful solutions maintain sustained visual grounding rather than relying on a single early glance.
 In the unnormalized plots, this appears as frequent sharp dips in the correct ($R-N$) curves but fewer, shallower dips for wrong traces, indicating that successful solutions are marked by repeated, localized lookbacks to image content throughout the chain of thought.
 We leverage this cue to mine \emph{lookback phrases}: multi-token templates that consistently co-occur with highly negative $\Delta_{\text{content}}(s)$ in correctly solved examples.
 These phrases, shown in Fig.~\ref{fig:lookback}, explicitly prompt the model to re-examine task-relevant visual details.
-We mine uncertainty phrases on the same validation set used for the visual probe (which serves as ‘pseudo ground truth’), filtering high-scoring tokens and searching them across 10 sampled passes, where we find an 89\% alignment between mined phrases and high-uncertainty positions; we further observe similar patterns across the five additional datasets we evaluate, suggesting these phrases capture intrinsic LLM behavior rather than dataset artifacts, with full details provided in the appendix.
+We mine uncertainty phrases on the same validation set used for the visual probe (which serves as ‘pseudo ground truth’), filtering high-scoring tokens and searching them across 10 sampled passes.
+We find a high alignment between mined phrases and uncertainty positions.